2014 American rescue mission in Syria: Operation

 Once the FBI finished their initial data collection abroad, it was submitted to the Department of Defense for analysis.
 More information was further compiled as the investigative team raced to assess the location of the home, any persons who may be guarding the home, and any other factors that needed to be assessed.
 Although there was a fear that the remaining hostages had been moved, ultimately the planning for the covert mission began as the risk of not attempting the rescue mission was too great.

-In early July, U.S. air strikes were conducted against an ISIS military base camp known as the "Osama bin Laden Camp" while modified Black Hawk helicopters left from an FOB in Jordan and traveled towards the suspected hostage house.
-As the special operations team landed near the home they instantly encountered and killed multiple ISIS members.
+In early July, U.S. air strikes were conducted against an IS military base camp known as the "Osama bin Laden Camp" while modified Black Hawk helicopters left from an FOB in Jordan and traveled towards the suspected hostage house.
+As the special operations team landed near the home they instantly encountered and killed multiple IS members.
 After landing on the ground, the soldiers blocked the main road towards Raqqa and ambushed the suspected hostage-house in a prison.
 The special operations team searched the home under the protection of drones circling above, and with ‘warplanes’ on standby.

-The raid is said to have involved dozens of special operations forces from all US military services, including the 160th special operations aviation regiment.
+The raid is said to have involved dozens of special operations forces from all US military services, including the 160th Special Operations Aviation Regiment.

 The special operations team was unable to locate and rescue any hostages.
 The special operations team conducted house-to-house searches in Uqayrishah.
 At this time, IS forces from Raqqa began to arrive and a three-hour firefight ensued.
 During the fighting, militants also directed RPG fire at a U.S. aircraft; a bullet grazed the leg of the pilot.

 Later, it was reported the hostages had been relocated 24 hours before the attempted rescue.
 It remained unclear whether the operation failed due to incorrect intelligence or if IS forces had been alerted in advance of the mission.

 During the home search, the special forces were able to acquire cellphones, hair, half-eaten meals and, blankets for forensic evidence.
 After searching the home and gathering forensic evidence the operations team returned to the undisclosed base.